 We’ve no idea what company is behind Lipodrops.
 We know two doctors, Dr. M.J.
 Collier and Dr. J. Goldklang, formulated the product.
 We like the ease of use and that fact that physicians are behind it, but read on…

+Our first concern with Lipodrops ingredients were how long you take them.
 There are quite a few reviews on Lipodrops, but the majority only mention using the product for one week to a month.
 Longer use is not described by dieters.
-“It’s interesting that Lipodrops claims to be safe for long-term use, but no customers use the product for more than a short while,” says our Research Editor.
+“It’s interesting that Lipodrops claims to be safe for long-term use, but no customers use the it for more than a short while,” says our Research Editor.

 “I took it for one month March of 2013,” says one user.